chrisl8/Witchazzan/README.md

 ### New Tiled Map Settings
 - Orientation: Orthogonal
-- Tiled Layer Format: Base64 (uncompressed)
+- Tiled Layer Format: CSV
 - Tile Render Order: Right Down
 - Map Size: Fixed
   - The map should not be infinite, but the actual size is variable.